viharorg/web_vihar2024/06-registration.md

 If you plan to attend the main conference and the workshop, please register at the following [registration page](https://interspeech2024.org/registration-payment/).

-You would have to register online before August 21st, 2024.
-It is not possible to pay the registration fee in Kos.
+To attend the workshop in Kos you would need to register online before August 21st, 2024.
+The on-site registration will not be available.

+The online workshop on September 9th, 2024 will not require registration.